mcharouk/aws/Certification/developer.md

 # Kinesis

 * IteratorAge (now deprected in favour of **IteratorAgeMilliseconds**).
 Time difference between now and last GetRecord call to the stream.
 This can indicates that consumer is lagging to process all messages
+* Kinesis streams have encryption at rest automatically activated

 # Lambda

 * MobileSDK can be used to get easy information on devices using Context object.
 * Weighted alias : percentage is a number between 0 and 1
-* When processing an SQS queue, property ReportBatchItemFailures helps re-processing only items that have failed when processing a batch of items
+* When processing an SQS queue, property ReportBatchItemFailures helps re-processing only items that have failed when processing a batch of items.
+It's a property that should be return in the lambda response and that contains all the items that have failed.
+They will be retried at a latter time.
 * When publishing a new version, must specify the current version id.
 This is to prevent multiple developers publishing versions at the same time that results into conflicts.
 * multi-architecture container images are not supported for Lambda with Docker
+* By default,
-* By default, there's a limit of 1000 concurrent executions for all lambda functions in an account (can be increased to 10 000s)
+  * there's a limit of 1000 concurrent executions for all lambda functions in an account (can be increased to 10 000s)
   * Lambda will keep at least 100 executions unreserved.
 Max reserved concurrency by default is 900 executions.

 # Exceptions